pranav1211/Beyondmebtw/Readme.md

       ->added a different gradient background to bout page .

     V 1.2 10/12/2023
-      -> added my other projects to the site, can be viewed using Beyondmebtw.com/projects ->The projects are my Music and Grocery site.
-Beyondmebtw.com/projects/music and Beyondmebtw.com/projects/grocery ->Also made it so when you type Beyondmebtw.com/home or /about or /blog it redirects to the sites.
+      -> added my other projects to the site, can be viewed using https://Beyondmebtw.com/projects ->The projects are my Music and Grocery site. https://Beyondmebtw.com/projects/music and https://Beyondmebtw.com/projects/grocery
+      ->Also made it so when you type https://Beyondmebtw.com/about or /blog it redirects to the sites.